[Mr Charles Walker in the Chair]

 With the comprehensive spending review taking place later this year, rate reform and the fair funding review—I know the Minister is well aware of this—the Government have the opportunity to consider carefully the various submissions and representations from local authorities.
 Compared with other local areas, we are underfunded in Essex not just through local government, but through our police and health services.
 I very much hope that the Minister and the Government will be sympathetic and understanding, and that they will use this as an opportunity to rebalance resources towards our county, particularly our county council, which has the responsibility for adults and children.
 Essex County Council is experiencing considerable budgetary pressures, which the Government will know about from the various representations that my colleagues across the county and I have constantly made to the Department.

-Essex faces significant financial challenges in adult social care, which accounted for 45% of the council’s total spend from a budget of £646 million in 2017-18.
+Essex faces significant financial challenges in adult social care, which accounted for 45% of the council’s total spend, with a budget of £646 million in 2017-18.
 The council is collecting over £82 million in fees and charges from residents, but budgets are being squeezed and it already faces demographic pressures and challenges.
 The number of people aged over 80 is set to grow over the next decade by 61%, and those over 90 by 100%.
 The council is facing rising costs as it seeks to provide support to around 4,000 residents with learning disabilities, including cases that are very complex to resolve.
 Its objective is to provide those residents and all citizens with a good quality of life.

 On top of those pressures, provider costs for care packages are increasing while the supply of beds and residential accommodation by providers is falling.
 Some 362 beds were lost to the market in 2018 as seven care homes closed, and contracts from domiciliary providers have been handed back.
 These are continuous pressures on funding social care.
 We know that money has been put aside for social care, which is of course welcome, but it is not meeting the growing pressures and demands in Essex and around the country, too.